AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

-## Setup classrooms booking project
+## Set up your own project

 In this chapter you will learn how to start an Anyblok project ready to run and hack.

 ### Project initialisation

-To quickly setup a new project we maintain [a cookiee cutter recipe] [cookiecutter] which help you generate an AnyBlok project by answering to few answers.
+To quickly set up a new project we maintain [a cookie cutter recipe] [cookiecutter] which helps you generate a new AnyBlok project by answering a few questions.

-As you are a good opportunist innovator (and mainly as we would like to show you some AnyBlok concepts) you feel after learning from your customers that making classrooms booking looks like reserved meeting rooms in any companies.
-For the time being that won't change a lot of things but after that we will demonstrate how to split your code in different Bloks.
-So let's call this project **rooms booking** and create a first blok room.
+As you take any good opportunity to innovate (and mainly because we would like to show you some AnyBlok concepts), after talking with your customers it feels like booking a classroom looks a lot like reserving a meeting room in any company.
+For now, it won't change a lot of things but later we will demonstrate how to split your code in different Bloks.
+So let's call this project **rooms booking** and create a first blok named  ``room``.

 ```bash
 (rooms-venv)$ pip install cookiecutter